 Contract Audit: The contractor shall allow the State to audit conformance to the contract terms.
 The State may perform this audit or contract with a third party at its discretion and at the State’s expense.

-Data Center Audit: The contractor shall perform an annual independent audit of its data center(s) where Data, State applications, or other State information is maintained.
-The contractor shall perform this independent audit at its expense and shall, upon completion, provide an unredacted version of the complete audit report to the State.
-(The contractor may redact its proprietary information from the unredacted version, however.)
+Data Center Audit: The contractor’s third-party co-location provider shall perform an annual independent audit of its data center(s) where Data, State applications, or other State information is maintained.
+The contractor’s third-party co-location provider shall perform this independent audit at its expense and shall, upon completion, provide an unredacted version of the complete audit report to the State.
+(The contractor’s third-party co-location provider may redact its proprietary information from the unredacted version, however.)
 A Service Organization Control (SOC) 2 audit report or equivalent approved by the Indiana Office of Technology sets the minimum level of a third-party audit.

 The State may perform an annual audit of contractor’s data center(s) where Data, State applications, or other State information is maintained.
 The audit may take place onsite or remotely, at the State’s discretion.
 The State shall provide to contractor thirty (30) days’ advance notice prior to the audit.
 The contractor will make reasonable efforts to facilitate the audit and will make available to the State members of its staff during the audit.
 The State may contract with a third party to conduct the audit at its discretion and at the State’s expense.
-If the contractor maintains Data, State applications, or other State information at multiple data centers, the State may perform an annual audit of each data center.
+If the contractor maintains Data, State applications, or other State information at multiple data centers, the State may perform an annual audit of each data center, at the State’s cost.

-The parties agree that any documents provided to the State under this paragraph shall be deemed a trade secret of contractor and is deemed administrative or technical information that would jeopardize a record keeping or security system, and shall be exempt from disclosure under the Indiana Access to Public Records Act, IC 5-14-3.
+The parties agree that any documents provided to the State under this paragraph shall be deemed a trade secret of contractor and is deemed administrative or technical I nformation that would jeopardize a record keeping or security system, and shall be exempt from disclosure under the Indiana Access to Public Records Act, IC 5-14-3.

 Change Control and Advance Notice: The contractor shall give notice to the State for change management requests.
 Contractor shall provide notice to the State regarding change management requests that do not constitute an emergency change management request at least two (2) weeks in advance of implementation.
 Contractor shall provide notice to the State regarding emergency change management requests no more than twenty-four (24) hours after implementation.